asafdav/ng-s3upload/README.md

 * s3-upload-options - Provide additional options:
   * getOptionsUri - The uri of the server service that is needed to sign the request (mentioned in section Setup#4) - Required.
   * folder - optional, specifies a folder inside the bucket the save the file to
+  * enableValidation - optional, set to "false" in order to disable the field validation.